Common Name: fountain grass

 Although Pennisetum often reseeds, it should be noted that this cultivar will not come true from seed.

 Pennisetum alopecuroides, commonly called fountain grass, is a warm season ornamental grass which typically grows in graceful, spreading clumps from 2-3' tall and as wide.
 Features narrow, medium to deep green leaves (to 1/2" wide) in summer, changing to golden yellow in fall and fading to beige in late fall.
 Foliage usually remains attractive throughout the winter.
 Showy, silvery to pinkish-white, bristly, bottle brush-like flower spikes arch outward from the clump in late summer like water spraying from a fountain (hence the common name).
 Flower spikes turn brownish as the seeds form, and spikes usually persist until late fall or early winter before shattering.
 Many excellent fountain grass cultivars are available in commerce, ranging in height from 1-5' and featuring a variety of different flower colors (purples, pinks or whites) and autumn foliage.

 Genus name comes from the Latin penna meaning feather and seta meaning bristle in reference to the flowers having long, feathery bristles.

 'Hameln' is similar to the species, except the flower spikes of this cultivar are shorter and the plants are more compact.

 No serious insect or disease problems.

-Mass or group.
-Excellent specimen for smaller areas.
-Foliage and attractive flower spikes of this compact ornamental grass provide excellent texture, color and contrast to rock gardens, border fronts or small areas around the home.
-Also grows well in moist locations such as low spots, water gardens or on the banks of streams or ponds.
+Specimen, group or mass.
+Foliage and attractive flower spikes of this ornamental grass provide excellent texture, color and contrast to borders, foundations and open areas.
+Also grows well in moist locations such as peripheries of water gardens, ponds or streams.